-Use a Support Collar
+Use a Velocity Collar

 Despite the above many manufacturers will, on customer request, provide thermowells with support collars.
 In this case the thermowell will be designed in accordance with the design and calculation criteria of ASME PTC 19.3 TW-2016, but crucially will fall outside the scope of ASME PTC 19.3 TW-2016 and a guarantee for support collar solutions is generally not given.

 When a support collar solution is provided the operator is responsible for ensuring the rigid support of the collar in the nozzle, which may mean that a reworking of the collar is needed.